-Orlando Police Shoot Dead Unarmed ER Patient Claiming To Have A Gun
+Orlando Police Fatally Shoot Unarmed ER Patient Who Claimed To Have A Gun

 Three Orlando police officers shot dead an emergency room patient who they say was claiming to have a firearm.
 They later learned the man was unarmed.